anomaly/lab-python-server/README.md

 > The `virtualenvs.create` is set to `false` for containers as `virtualenv` are not required

 We run the application using `uvicorn` and pass in `--root-path=/api` for FastAPI to work properly when behind a reverse proxy.
 FastAPI [recommends](https://fastapi.tiangolo.com/advanced/behind-a-proxy/) setting this at the server level, setting the flag in FastAPI is the last resort.

+`Dockerfile` is the configuration referenced by `docker-compose.yml` for development and `Dockerfile.prod` is the configuration referenced by `docker-compose.prod.yml` for production.
+For Kubernetes based deployment please reference `Dockerfile.prod`.

 ## Docker in Production